tgip-work/gitlab-runner/CONTRIBUTING.md

 # Contribution Guidelines
+You want to contribute?
+Thank you very much! :tada::+1:

 ## What do I need to know to help?
 If you are looking to help to with a code contribution our project uses AWS, Gitlab, Ubuntu, Bash.
 If you don't feel ready to make a code contribution yet, no problem!
-You can also check out the <a href="https://github.com/scaniadevtools/gitlab-runner/labels/documentation" target_"blank"> documentation issues</a>.
+You can also check out the <a href="https://github.com/scaniadevtools/gitlab-runner/labels/documentation" target_="blank"> documentation issues</a>.

 If you are interested in making a code contribution and would like to learn more about the technologies that we use, check out the <a href="https://github.com/scaniadevtools/gitlab-runner/issues" target="_blank"> issues in the Issue tracker.</a>